 Bobsleigh St. Moritz

-I thought I would die!
+If I’m being honest, at one point I thought I was going to die!
 My heart was in my throat the whole time – especially when I was introduced to our pilot.

 This guy looked like your quintessential European playboy: good looking, incredibly charming, impeccable manners.
 You can see how thrilled I am when we met.
 You couldn’t wipe the grin off my face.